CSR and Employee Engagement: CSR Impact on Employees’ Loyalty

 Many of those kids have never even owned a bike before.
 And when the facilitator asks everyone to close their eyes, and they sneak the kids in and tell a story, when everybody opens their eyes and the kids are standing there with the bikes, it’s really powerful

-It’s so emotional that it has an impact on employee engagement and employee retention.
+It’s so emotional to see the CSR impact on employee engagement and employee retention at these events.
 It’s above and beyond working.

 A bike-build program has all of the pillars for a team-building event.
 It’s got a goal, roles, fun, communication, competition, collaboration, and problem-solving, plus it’s got building.
 Everything an organization could want in a team-building program happens in the bike build.
 All of our charity events have an inherent team-building foundation.
 It’s a double bonus.

 Or there’s our Build-a-Wheelchair® events, often done in collaboration with Disabled American Veterans and other veterans’ support organizations.
-In one of these programs, a charitable representative came with two retired service members in wheelchairs…that really had an emotional impact on the participants.
+In one of these programs, a charitable representative came with two retired service members in wheelchairs.
+While employees were able to help out the veterans’ organization through the event, the benefits of corporate social responsibility for employees shown through, as well.

 For our Project Alzheimer’s™ program—we get calls from people who go to our website and might say, “I just went through this very difficult situation with my mom with Alzheimer’s.
 And I saw you have an Alzheimer’s program.
 I know one of my workers is dealing with the same thing.
 We’re absolutely doing this program.”